 Herniated discs can bulge into the foraminal opening, compressing the nerve root against the wall of the neuroforamen.
 This is sometimes called nerve compression, nerve impingement or nerve constriction.
 This condition is very commonly diagnosed, but is actually often an incorrect symptomatic assessment.
 Nerve compression due to a herniated disc is rare and long-term pain from this occurrence seldom occurs.

 Osteoarthritis is a normal process of spinal degeneration which affects most adults to one degree or another.
 Bone spur formation sometimes occurs and can be encouraged if the patient also has significant degenerative disc disease in the affected vertebral levels.
 If a bone spur forms close to the foraminal opening, it might encroach on the spinal nerve root, causing compression.
 This type of stenosis does occur in some patients and might require surgical treatment to resolve.

-Just because the foraminal space is reduced does not mean anything.
+Just because the foraminal space is reduced does not mean anything pathological is occurring.
 No symptoms will be generated unless the nerve root is affected.